Minotaur-OPSEC/OSINTMachineGuide/README.md

    Test the Connection: After restarting, check if the configuration is working correctly.

    Open the Tor Browser and confirm that you are using the obfs4 bridges to access the Onion network.

+**Note**: _You can configure a SOCKS4 proxy by clicking on "Advanced" in the "Configure how Tor Browser connects to the internet" settings, and entering 127.0.0.1:9050.
+For more information, see the Tor Project website_.

 <h2 id="instalacao-maquina-virtual">Virtual Machine Installation</h2>